DaveanandMannie/Apparel-For-You/README.md

 follow the SPA meta
 - I have left out some features I want to add because I want to see what a production environment is like with feature updates and how I will manage both the user point and the VCS point on my side
+- The auth included is very simple to use.
+It even offers both session and token based auth which is fairly easily.
+  - From the docs rolling out an OAuth2 seems to be straight forward as well.
+### Deployment
+- Yet to be implemented
+### The Future
+- As I learn more about the web I'm excited to come back to this project and Django in general to see how the framework works through it.
+#### potential features
+- integrating a dummy purchasing page
+- using a front end framework